hphilpotts/veg-app-frontend/README.md

 - Now implementing a *MUI* `<AppBar>` to quickly improve the appearance of the app bar and add a responsive 'drawer' on smaller screen.
 - Where `<Link>` is used instead of MUI's default `<Button>` or similar, the formatting looks out of place - this has been updated (_albeit slightly clumsily using CSS to override MUI's theme(s)_).

+I'm now going to start mapping out the remaining key components:
+- "Week" CRUD operations will be accessed via a `WeekDisplay` component.
+  - Child Component: `CurrentWeek` added.

 ## Issues to resolve:
 - MUI themes currently being directly overridden using CSS - needs updating to use MUI Theming instead.

+## Features to add:
+- Messages to be provided to user upon login, failed login, sign in, etc.